stephehood/BIOL5153/CV_Stephanie_E_HOOD.md

 ###### **EDUCATION**

-UNIVERSITY OF ARKANSAS, J. WILLIAM FULBRIGHT COLLEGE OF ARTS & SCIENCES: Fayetteville, AR\
+UNIVERSITY OF ARKANSAS, J. WILLIAM FULBRIGHT COLLEGE OF ARTS & SCIENCES: Fayetteville, AR
-Graduate- Currently Enrolled\
+Graduate- Currently Enrolled
-    • Concentration: Cell & Molecular Biology\
+     • Concentration: Cell & Molecular Biology

-FAIRFIELD UNIVERSITY, COLLEGE OF ARTS AND SCIENCES: Fairfield, CT\
+FAIRFIELD UNIVERSITY, COLLEGE OF ARTS AND SCIENCES: Fairfield, CT
-Bachelors of Science- May 2013\
+Bachelors of Science- May 2013
-    • Majors: Biology and French Language and Culture\
+     • Majors: Biology and French Language and Culture

-PARIS CENTER FOR CRITICAL STUDIES, CIEE STUDY ABROAD PROGRAM: Paris, France\
+PARIS CENTER FOR CRITICAL STUDIES, CIEE STUDY ABROAD PROGRAM: Paris, France
-Semester Abroad-December 2011\
+Semester Abroad-December 2011

 ###### NOTEABLE COURSEWORK: Biochemistry, Genetics, Developmental Biology, Statistics, and Regenerative Medicine.

 ###### RELATED EXPERIENCE

-###### UNIVERSITY OF ARKANSAS, DEPARTMENT OF BIOLOGICAL SCIENCES
+###### UNIVERSITY OF ARKANSAS, DEPARTMENT OF BIOLOGICAL SCIENCES: FAYETTEVILLE, AR
-PI: DR. MICHAEL LEHMANN						                         			  FAYETTEVILLE, AR Research Assistant/ Laboratory Manager				                                            January 2015 - Present Involved in a wide variety of research projects, both independent and shared.
+PI: DR. MICHAEL LEHMANN
+**Research Assistant/ Laboratory Manager: January 2015 - Present**
+Involved in a wide variety of research projects, both independent and shared.
 Main contact for students in the laboratory for any questions they have regarding technique or theory.
 Maintain laboratory organization and cleanliness and responsible for supply and stock collection upkeep.

     • Acquired molecular biological skills such as: DNA extraction, baterial cloning, PCR, western-blot analysis, primer design, and sequencing analysis.
     • Designed and created new mutant fly lines using the CRISPR/Cas9 system.